Skip to content

 Merton does not have any junior schools.
 However, some Merton resident children may be attending infants' schools in other boroughs.
 If your child is in Year 2 at an infants' school, you will need to complete a Junior School Application to apply for a linked Junior school or for an alternative Junior school.

 Applications for Junior school can be submitted using the eadmissions system.
 Simply click on the eadmissions logo below to access the site and complete your application.

 The eAdmissions will open on 1 September 2016 for applications to the 2017/18 academic year.
 Wherever possible parents are advised to complete their applications using the online system.

 If you are applying for a Junior school, you must submit your application by 15 January 2017.
 We will pass the application details to the relevant borough to consider your application.
 Offers will be made on 18 April 2017.

 If you are unable to apply for a Junior place online, a paper form can be obtained from the Civic Centre in Morden.

-If your child has a statement of special educational needs or an Education, Health and Care Plan (EHCP) you will not need to complete an application as your school will be named on the statement or EHCP.
+If your child has an Education, Health and Care Plan (EHCP) or a statement of special educational needs (SEN) you will not need to complete an application as your school will be named on the statement or EHCP.
 For further information please contact SEN Team.